-There was a time when advertising your business was only done in print, and then free and paid social advertising came along with big businesses using it to their advantage.
+There was a time when advertising your business was only done in print.
+Then free social media advertising came along initially adopted by big organisations.
 Smaller businesses soon followed suit and suddenly everyone wanted a go at social advertising.

 And yes, it’s been a great success since Facebook, and Twitter got on-board the paid social advertising train where everyone wants to now be a passenger.
 Thing is, do you understand it enough to take advantage of it?

 Using Twitter to generate leads is a great way of advertising.
 Twitter isn’t just about getting retweets, replies and increasing followers.
 What Twitter can also do is generate leads and you can do it by spending as little as 30 minutes a day on it.

 2) Spend enough time on Twitter each day

 The important thing is to make sure you allocate enough time each day to Twitter so you can focus on your marketing strategy.
 Always treat your lead generating tweets differently, they should be clear, short and to the point, supply just the one link but don’t use endless hashtags and mentions.
 Keep it simple, if you do use a hashtag, make sure it’s short and sweet.

 3) Use paid and organic tweets at the same time